HL7/VhDir/source/pages/technical-guidance.md

 The primary focus of this implementation guide is a RESTful API for obtaining data from a Validated Healthcare Directory.
 The exchange API only supports a one-directional flow of information from a Validated Healthcare Directory into local environments (i.e. HTTP GETs).

+Any Validated Healthcare Directory IG conformant implementation:

+*  SHALL support profiles: organization, practitioner, location, practitionerRole, endpoint, validation
+*  SHOULD support profiles: healthcareService, careTeam, network, productPlan, restriction, organizationRole
+*  SHALL indicate which data elements they support within the profiles, and SHALL be capable of returning each supported data element in response to a query

 Conceptually, this guide was written to describe the flow of information from a central source of validated healthcare directory data to local workflow environments.
 We envisioned a national VHDir which functioned as a “source of truth” for a broad set of provider data available to support local business needs and use cases.
 A local environment could readily obtain all or a subset of the data it needed from the national VHDir and have confidence that the information was accurate.
 If necessary, a local environment could supplement VHDir data with additional data sourced and/or maintained locally.
 For example, a local environment doing provider credentialing might rely on a national VHDir for demographic information about a provider (e.g. name, address, educational history, license information, etc.), but also ask the provider for supplementary information such as their work history, liability insurance coverage, or military experience.
 Likewise, we envisioned that a VHDir would primarily share information with other systems, rather than individual end users or the general public.

 The content of this guide, however, does not preclude it from being implemented for smaller “local” directories, or accessed by the general public.
 Generally, conformance requirements throughout the guide are less tightly constrained so as to support a wider variety of possible implementations.
 We did not want to set strict requirements about the overall design, technical architecture, capabilities, etc. of a Validated Healthcare Directory that might prevent adoption of this standard.
-For example, although we would expect a national directory to gather and share information about healthcare provider insurance networks and health plans, implementations are not required to do so to be considered conformant (see the [Capability Statements Section](capstatements.html) for more information about conformance).
+For example, although we would expect a national directory to gather and share information about healthcare provider insurance networks and health plans, implementations are not required to do so to be considered conformant.

 We acknowledge that this decision has the potential to impact the interoperability of healthcare directory data and lead to variable implementations.
 However, we believe this risk is balanced by the potential for greater standardization of healthcare directory data enabled by this IG.
 We expect jurisdictions (e.g. countries) to further constrain this IG to meet their unique needs and publish the results openly and transparently.